Skip to main content

 • Contact your financial institution and tell them what happened.

 • Report the matter to your local police and ask for a police report or reference number so you have evidence that you reported the issue.
 You can present this to an organisation, such as a government agency, a financial institution or a credit agency, to help support your claim that you have been the victim of identity crime.
 This may help you to fix your business or personal affairs with the organisation.
+You can also report the matter by visiting the Cyber website.

 • Change your account passwords and close any unauthorised accounts.